skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *Can I pass the FSM object itself as callback argument?*<br/>
 **A**: No, as the callback argument is a template parameter of the FSM.
 You would get into some infinite recursion...
-But you can then make the FSM object global, so the callbacks can access it.s This is demonstrated in sample program [```src/sample_3.cpp```](../../../tree/master/src/sample_3.cpp).<br>
+But you can then make the FSM object global, so the callback functions can access it.
+This is demonstrated in sample program [```src/sample_3.cpp```](../../../tree/master/src/sample_3.cpp).<br>
 But **be careful**, because in that case, no checking will be done on what you will change on the configuration of the FSM structure.